Symmetric observations without symmetric causal explanations: Discussion

-\paragraph*{Discussion.---} In physics, symmetries allow to gain a better understanding of the concrete process under study.
+In physics, symmetries allow us to gain a better understanding of the concrete process under study.
 However, there exist cases where the symmetries appear to be emergent, in the sense that the macroscopic observations have a symmetry that is not present in the currently available microscopic model of the phenomenon.
 An example of this can be found in the context of hydrodynamic turbulence, where some phenomena appear to have scale invariance despite the underlying Navier-Stokes equations not possessing such symmetry \cite{frisch1995turbulence,shavit2022}.

-The results in this work demonstrate a strong version of these observations: there exist distributions over measurable events that have a macroscopic symmetry (in our case, under permutations of the measured variables), for which we prove that a realization in terms of a symmetric causal model is impossible in any physical theory.
-In other words, the conditions of symmetry in observable events, symmetry in the causal mechanism that produces such events, and relativistic causality, are not always all compatible.
+The results in this work demonstrate a strong version of these observations: There exist distributions over measurable events that have a macroscopic symmetry (in our case, under permutations of the measured variables), for which we prove that a realization in terms of a symmetric causal model is impossible in any physical theory consistent with relativistic causality.
+In other words, the conditions of symmetry in observable events, symmetry in the causal mechanism that produces such events, and relativistic causality are not always all compatible.

-From a pure causal inference perspective, when looking for causal explanations of observations, it is desirable to reduce the search space as much as possible.
-Our results indicate that symmetries in the observed data cannot be used for this purpose.
+From a pure causal inference perspective, when looking for causal explanations of observations, it is desirable to reduce the space of potential causal explanations as much as possible.
+Our results indicate that symmetries in the observed data cannot be used for this purpose, at least in the general case.
+An important question that our work motivates is whether this is always the case or if, on the contrary, there exist specific symmetries, scenarios, or combinations of them in which the equivalence between observations and their realizations holds.
 On a more positive side, we have built a hierarchy of simple tests that may be useful for certification purposes.
 The reason for this is that the failure of any of them constitutes a proof that the observed statistics cannot be produced in the model under scrutiny.
 This may have applications in cryptography, where the parties may want to guarantee some properties of the setup while potentially not trusting each other.